Aberdeen Regional Airport

 Aberdeen Regional Airport (IATA: ABR, ICAO: KABR, FAA LID: ABR) is a city-owned, public-use airport located two nautical miles (3.7 km) east of the central business district of Aberdeen, a city in Brown County, South Dakota, United States.
-It is mostly used for general aviation, and is served by Delta Connection.
+It is mostly used for general aviation with Delta Connection as its sole commercial airline.

 Airlines and destinations

 The airport is one of two commercial airports in the state of South Dakota with airline service to only one destination, the other being Pierre Regional Airport.
-Rapid City serves 16 destinations & Sioux Falls serves 15 destinations, while Watertown serves two destinations.
-As of 2022, Delta Connection currently operates mainly CRJ200 aircraft and sometimes CRJ700 and CrJ900 aircraft seasonally.
-Sun Country also did seasonal charter flights to Arizona.
-These flights were known as gambling flights, and ended in 2021.
-FedEx Feeder operated by CSA Air flys occasionally to Sioux Falls.
+Rapid City serves 16 destinations, and Sioux Falls serves 15 destinations, while Watertown serves two destinations.
+Aberdeen also provides regional cargo service with mainly CSA Air flights to Sioux Falls, and Fargo.